- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 Can’t bear it any more?
 I’ve lived that life on a ride across the American South, and it was awful.

 A good pair of helmet speakers is absolutely clutch.
-The difference between low-end, small speakers and professional, big woofers is night and day.
+The difference between low-end, small speakers and professional, big woofers is night and day in any motorcycle helmet speaker system.

 But spotting that difference from a checkout page?
 Next to impossible.